openeemeter/caltrack/docs/aggregation/v1.0/README.md

-# **Aggregating Site-level Gross Savings and Quantifying Uncertainty in Aggregate Savings Statistics**
+# **Aggregating Site-level Weather Normalized Metered Energy Savings and Quantifying Uncertainty in Aggregate Savings Statistics**

 * * *

 The goal of CalTRACK is to develop replicable, consistent, and methodologically defensible estimators of savings over portfolios of residential single family buildings.

-Portfolio-level savings statistics are based on aggregations of site-level savings gross savings estimates created using the CalTRACK site-level daily gross savings analysis methods.
+Portfolio-level savings statistics are based on aggregations of site-level savings estimates created using the CalTRACK site-level daily weather normalized metered energy savings analysis methods.

 ### **Recommendations calculating aggregate payable savings for portfolios site-level savings estimates.**